Coloring as Assessment: What a Child's Finished Page Tells You About Comprehension

 Is coloring really a valid assessment method?

-Yes, when paired with observation and conversation.
-Coloring alone shows engagement; coloring plus dialogue reveals comprehension.
-This aligns with formative assessment best practices that emphasize observation, questioning, and student self-expression over standardized testing for young learners.
+Yes, when it is paired with observation and conversation.
+Coloring on its own shows engagement, but coloring combined with brief targeted dialogue reveals real comprehension.
+This approach aligns with formative assessment best practices that emphasize observation, questioning, and student self-expression over standardized testing for young learners.
+The point is not the page itself.
+The point is the thinking the page makes visible during a quick conference between teacher and student.

 What about students who do not like coloring?